yashrajmote/hello-world/README.md

 # hello-world
-Hi my name is Yash, I am sort of in my middle dats of programming, I love programming with java.
+Hi my name is Yash, I am sort of in my middle days of programming, I love programming with java.